bvrigo/Smart-Tank/README.md

 }
 ```

 At the beginning of the main subroutine, the servo position is set to the center, so the cannon is always aligned to the tank axis when it is turned on.
 Then, the code waits for a Bluetooth signal to be received.
 The signals are interpreted as shown in Table 2.
 The speed of the motors was set to 50% of its maximum when moving to allow for better control and less power consumption.
-One could potentially use a less powerful motor, but in this project, we used the motors supplied with the class parts kit, so we throttled its performance.
+One could potentially use a less powerful motor, but in this project, we used the motors supplied with the class parts kit, so we throttled their performance.
 Moreover, the servo position is guaranteed to be always set between 0 and 1 with the use of a ternary expression.

 **Table 2: Button codes and corresponding functionalities.**